play-co/gcif/README.md

 	CF_GB_RB,	// from BCIF
 ~~~

+Spatial filters are applied before color filters so that the image smoothness
+does not get disturbed by the weird value-aliasing of the color filters.

 The encoder exhaustively tries all of these SF+CF combinations, and the best 20
 are then subjected to further entropy analysis.
 This additional step greatly
 improves compression by increasing the rate at which symbols are reused in the